Print Friendly and PDF

 Is Food Coloring Bad for You?
 The Deadly Risks of Artificial Colors

-Is food coloring bad for you?
+Is Food Coloring Bad for You?
 All of those brightly colored cereals, candies, and drinks that are marketed to children are hurting them, and this is widely recognized as true.
 But food companies continue to pump the petroleum-derived artificial colors into foods and no one has done anything about it.
-A report from the Center for Science in the Public Interest (CSPI) highlights the dangers of additives like Red 40, Yellow 5, etc., and asks why the Food and Drug Administration (FDA) hasn’t done more to stop companies from using them.
+A report from the Center for Science in the Public Interest highlights (CSPI) the dangers of these additives and asks why the Food and Drug Administration (FDA) hasn’t done more to stop them.

 According to the report, Food Dyes- A Rainbow of Risks, food manufacturers put about 15 million pounds of artificial colors into our food every single year.
 Since 1955, our consumption of these dyes has risen five-times.
 And while we think of the rainbow-colored sweet cereals, kid-friendly yogurts, and sugared drinks as being the biggest offenders, artificial colors are found in a wide variety of the foods we eat.